2008–2009 Chile listeriosis outbreak: Decline

-Efects
+Effects

 The outbreak of listeriosis revealed the need to implement an official microbiological criterion for the surveillance of this bacterium in Chile.
 The Ministry of Health presented a document with its proposal, prepared by its Food and Nutrition Department, to the Codex Alimentarius subcommittee on food hygiene, which it submitted for public consultation on its website.
 This document would be the basis for a decree establishing "zero tolerance" for the disease in three types of products; ready-to-eat foods (cecinas, cheeses), baby food (milk) and food for medical use.

 Also, since 2008, the local scientific literature on the disease has increased significantly in response to the surprising growth of listeriosis cases in private and public health centers.
 Taking advantage of the situation, scientists from the Institute of Food Science and Technology (Instituto de Ciencia y Tecnología de los Alimentos, Icytal), which belongs to the Faculty of Agricultural Sciences of the Austral University in Valdivia, developed a spray that inhibits the bacterium, which they later presented at the World Best Technologies 2009 Fair in the United States.

 Another collateral effect of the outbreak was the decrease in cheese sales, which was called by the press the "Chevrita effect", in reference to the company where the "strain 009" outbreak was identified, and in cecinas, following the outbreak of "strain 001" in the Doñihue company during 2009.